termux/x11-packages/CONTRIBUTING.md

 - Implementation of commercial and closed-source packages.

 In addition, read the [package request](#package-requests) guide to know that packages are unwanted.

+We have continuous integration enabled.
+It would be perfectly, if build for your pull request finishes successfully (timeouts are not counted as failure).